 This puree can be used to make jam, sauce-sweet, spicy, creamy etc., baked goods and desserts, and used as a marinade for meats like pork and beef.

-Here’s a picture of the sweet sauce I made with the puree, I’ll share the recipe in a future post:
+Here’s a picture of the sweet sauce I made with the puree and the recipe link Sweet Zobo Sauce recipe

 Now I know, and I’ll like to share that knowledge with you, it is really simple and it starts with making the zobo puree.
 Let me show you how I make my zobo puree.

 Discard all the extra condiments or ingredients that you cooked with the zobo liquid (in my case, I discarded the lemon rind, pineapple and ginger pieces and alligator pepper), If you leave them in, the puree and any resulting derivative will have a bitter or sour taste.